 Pros:

-- Oahu has a lot of “human-made” things to do.
-Oahu has shopping, including high-end shopping, a zoo, a waterpark, and more.
+- Oahu has many “human-made” things to do, including shopping, including high-end shopping, a zoo, a waterpark, and more.

 - You don’t necessarily need a car on Oahu (but you should read why you need a rental car in Hawaii anyway.)